Leelai: Production

-Andrew Louis met Ravichandran and narrated the script of Leelai, and two months later, he agreed to produce the film.
-The producer subsequently moved the film on to the hands of his brother, Ramesh Babu, under the subsidiary company 'R Films', which was also making Ravi Varman's Moscowin Kavery at the time.
-The director selected Bollywood actor Shiv Panditt in the lead role after seeing him an advertisement for a mobile phone company, Airtel.
+Andrew Louis met producer V. Ravichandran and narrated the script of Leelai, and two months later, he agreed to produce the film.
+The producer subsequently moved the film on to the hands of his brother, Ramesh Babu, under the subsidiary company R Films, which was also making Ravi Varman's Moscowin Kavery at the time.
+The director selected Hindi actor Shiv Panditt in the lead role after seeing him an advertisement for a mobile phone company, Airtel.
 After Panditt was signed on, he practised his Tamil dialogues by reading them repeatedly and understanding the emotions and punches.
 He also watched a lot of Tamil films to get attuned to the culture.
-The female lead in the film is played by Manasi Parekh who has been part of popular shows on Television such as Star One’s India Calling and Star Plus's Gulaal.
-A major portion of the film was shot in the popular software company 'HCL' (Chennai Office).
-The song "Oru Killi" was shot at the Maheshwar Fort in Madhya Pradesh, while the other songs were shot in Goa and Puducherry respectively.
+The female lead was played by another Hindi actress Manasi Parekh who also followed the same techniques as Panditt.
 The film ran into a legal battle over its title Leelai with another film claiming it as their own.
 Ravichandran eventually won the case, forcing the other film to change its title from Leelai to Naan Aval Adhu.
-The film had been ready for release since 2010, with Shiv Panditt in between making his début in Hindi films with Shaitan.
-The failure of Ramesh Babu's other production Moscowin Kavery starring Rahul Ravindran and Samantha, also became a factor behind the delay.